nhristova/Udacity-MWS-Stage1/README.md

     - Start the server: In the 'server' folder run:
         - `npm i` installs dependencies
         - `node server` starts server (needs to have Sails globally installed)
-    - Start the page: In the 'page' folder run `http-server` (needs to be globally installed)
+    - Start the page: In the 'page' or 'dist' folder run `http-server` (needs to be globally installed).
+Do not use the gulp dist, task is not fully implemented at the moment, the generated minified JavaScript throws errors.

 ## General style requirements